 Now that the action has begun, it’s time to escalate things.
 Stakes start to get raised, tension is built.

-In Spielberg’s opening scene, this would be when the girl decides to go into the water.
-The audience is starting to get uncomfortable – ocean at night?
+In Spielberg’s opening scene, this is when the girl decides to go into the water.
+The audience is starting to get uncomfortable – the ocean at night?
 Scary.

 Action continues to rise when Spielberg shoots the girl from below.
 Something is lurking.
 Stakes are getting higher.